tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 This brand idea is cohesive across everything LinkedIn does *today* but what about future concepts?
 Here's five:

 1. A new platform for L&D budgets, learning pathways and connecting the gap between learning and company L&D budgets.
+2. A new platform for companies to nurture and incubate communities of practice
-2. Research and data on career paths (if I want to become a product manager, what do I do?
+3. Research and data on career paths (if I want to become a product manager, what do I do?
 If I want to work in climate tech what path could i take?)
-3. Editorial focus on "how they got there" - less career dysmorphia and more transparency about the journeys people went on to get where they did.
+4. Editorial focus on "how they got there" - less career dysmorphia and more transparency about the journeys people went on to get where they did.
-4. A new approach to job ads that encourage companies to list "what you'll learn" as a core part of the job description
+5. A new approach to job ads that encourage companies to list "what you'll learn" as a core part of the job description
-5. Supporting inclusive spaces for non-white, non-male thinkbros.
+6. Supporting inclusive spaces for non-white, non-male thinkbros.
-6. Instead of AI-generated UGC articles, how about AI-generated UGC curriculums.
+7. Instead of AI-generated UGC articles, how about AI-generated UGC curriculums.
-7. A platform like Reforge Artefacts that allows for the real texture of work to emerge (remember you own Slideshare right LinkedIn?)
+8. A platform like Reforge Artefacts that allows for the real texture of work to emerge (remember you own Slideshare right LinkedIn?)
-8.

 ## Conclusion